CansuED/CansuED.github.io/_pages/about.md

 # Research Interests #

-* Information science
 * Human-computer interaction
 * Data studies
 * Future of work
-* Technology, work, and organizations
+* Data, technology, work, and organizations
+* Digital data and business
 * Information and communication technologies for development